deep-research/victorslibrary-gridsome/content/the-life-of-a-pilgrim.md

 type: Song

 description: |
-  This is an atmospheric rock song about the [hero’s journey](https://en.wikipedia.org/wiki/Hero%27s_journey) and [The Way of a Pilgrim](https://en.wikipedia.org/wiki/The_Way_of_a_Pilgrim).
+  This is an atmospheric rock song about the <a href="https://en.wikipedia.org/wiki/Hero%27s_journey" target="_blank">hero’s journey</a> and <a href="https://en.wikipedia.org/wiki/The_Way_of_a_Pilgrim" target="_blank">The Way of a Pilgrim</a>.
 Both sources contain fascinating perspectives on the nature of mystical practice.

 recordings:
   - title: The Life of a Pilgrim